 Joss Whedon cited Jean-Paul Sartre’s novel Nausea as his inspiration for this episode.
 Being a dedicated writer for the dozen people that read this, I purchased, and read, this 192-page novel… rather than, as someone pointed out after, just buying a book on Firefly and Philosophy.
 I’m not smart, guys.
 However, having read Nausea, I will confirm that, yes, there are ideas within the novel that are reflected there, and since you made me read an existentialist treatise in narrative form, I’m going to go ahead and address them.
 Enjoy.

-Jubal Early and River are both address the concept of “bad faith” in existentialist terms, but in opposing ways.
-“Bad faith” is wanting to disavow any responsibility for your actions or your agency.
-The most common example is that of a waiter who does not wish to be a man who is a waiter, so the man dissolves into the role and becomes a waiter.
-He is no longer a true human, he is only the function he performs, and therefore bears no responsibility for what he does.
+Jubal Early and River are both address the concept of “engaged agency” in existentialist terms, but in opposing ways.
+Avoiding “engaged agency” is wanting to disavow any responsibility for your actions.
+The most common example is, adapted from Sartre’s example of “bad faith” in Being and Nothingness, that of a waiter who does not wish to be a man who is a waiter, so the man dissolves into the role and becomes a waiter.
+He is no longer a true human, he is only the function he performs, and therefore believes he bears no responsibility for what he does.
 Both River and Early do this during the episode, in exactly the opposite way.

 Early tells River that he hurts people “only when the job requires it.”
 River, knowing the true him, says that he’s lying, and that he likes to hurt people.
 Early says “It’s part of the job,” to which River responds “it’s why you took the job.”
 Early likes to hurt people, but society and ethics frowns on it, so Early picked a career in which he would be permitted to hurt people by saying that it wasn’t him, it was just “part of the job.”
 He believes that he isn’t a bad person, he isn’t even a “person,” he is only a “function” that necessitates bad acts.
 He even says “what’s life without work,” indicating that he doesn’t see any point to his existence outside of performing the function.
-This is true existential “bad faith.”
-No one is forcing him to be a bounty hunter, so he is still acting in “bad faith,” and disclaiming any fault.
+This is him denying his own agency, but he is being inauthentic.
+No one is forcing him to be a bounty hunter, so he is still acting in bad faith.

 To contrast this, River tells Early that she has “dissolved” into Serenity, thereby becoming Serenity.
 Now, this would seem to be “bad faith,” but it is actually a twisted mirror of it.
 By being Serenity, the thing which is actually responsible for keeping all of the people she loves alive, she isn’t disclaiming responsibility.
 She is actually taking on responsibility beyond her normal self.
 She is saying that she will keep these people safe, because they are now a part of her.
 In the end, that is exactly what she does, as she destroys Early’s plans and ends up having him kicked out into the void.